 - Nursing home abuse and neglect

 Do not go through this highly-emotional and complicated process alone.
 We can help.
-Contact DeHoyos Injury Law today at 832-745-4878 for a free and confidential consultation about your case.
+Contact DeHoyos Law Firm, PLLC today at (832) 745-4878 for a free and confidential consultation about your case.

 The Process for Filing a Wrongful Death Claim in Houston

 Surviving family members may choose to file a wrongful death claim when a loved one dies due to the negligent or reckless actions of another.
 Although certain wrongful death claims do not require court intervention, this is generally the exception.
 Most will require the filing of a lawsuit, a thorough investigation, and expert testimony.

 It is not uncommon for multiple parties to be named in a wrongful death lawsuit, such as an auto parts manufacturer that made a faulty airbag, or a municipality that neglected roadway maintenance.
 A Houston wrongful death lawyer can help you through all aspects of the claims process, from investigation and pre-litigation to the litigation phase, which begins after the defendant is served the Complaint and Summons and has answered all questions within.